How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 • Is this solution better than existing alternatives?

 • Is the project open source?
-(Closed source is a major red flag)

 • What are the technical differentiators from competitors?